Lia-O1/tsuki-no-yoru/README.md

 # Project Title - Tsuki No Yoru
-A website for a Japanese restaurant with interactive menu and reservation form.
+A website for a Japanese restaurant with a dynamically rendered menu and reservation form.

 This project is a website for a Japanese restaurant.
 It features different menu sections, all rendered using a single reusable component with different props passed in to display varied content.
 This component is used on the Menu page, along with a photo carousel at the top.
 The Reservations page contains a form for booking a table.
 All fields will be validated and will show errors if the data is not valid.
+The booking form is integrated with Firestore to store and manage booking data.
+The form fetches booked times from Firestore whenever the date changes and disables time options in the form if they are already booked.
+When the form is submitted, it adds the new booking to Firestore.

 ## Code Showcase
 This project showcases my skills in ReactJS.